alexiscreuzot/KASlideShow/README.md

 ### KASlideShowDataSource

-You need to implement this protocol to use the slideshow
+You can also implement this protocol to use the slideshow in a more memory efficient way.

     - (UIImage *)slideShow:(KASlideShow *)slideShow imageForPosition:(KASlideShowPosition)position;